axelarnetwork/axelar-local-dev/README.md

 - `networks`: A list of all the `Network`s in this instance.

 ## Smart Contracts
-To use the Networks created you need to interract with the deployed `AxelarGateway` contract.
-You can send remote contract calls to contracts implementing the `IAxelarExecutable` interface.
+To use the Networks created you need to interact with the deployed `AxelarGateway` contract.
+You can send remote contract calls to the contracts implementing the `IAxelarExecutable` interface.
 ### `AxelarGateway`
 This contract exposes three functions to use:
-- `sendToken(string destinationChain, string destinationAddress, string symbol, uint256 amount)`: The `destinationChain` has to match the network name for the token to reach it's destination after realying.
-The `destinationAddress` is the human readable version of the address, prefixed with `0x`.
-This is a `string` instread of an `address` because in the real world you can send token to non-evm chains that have other address formats as well. `tokenSymbol` has to match one of the tokens that are deployed in the network, by default just UST but additional tokens can be added (see `deployToken` under `Network`).
+- `sendToken(string destinationChain, string destinationAddress, string symbol, uint256 amount)`: The `destinationChain` has to match the network name for the token to reach its destination after relaying.
+The `destinationAddress` is the human-readable version of the address, prefixed with `0x`.
+This is a `string` instead of an `address` because in the real world you can send token to non-evm chains that have other address formats as well. `tokenSymbol` has to match one of the tokens that are deployed in the network, by default just UST but additional tokens can be added (see `deployToken` under `Network`).
 - `callContract(string destinationChain, string contractDestinationAddress, bytes payload)`: See above for `destinationChain` and `contractDestinationAddress`. `payload` is the information passed to the contract on the destination chain.
 Use `abi.encode` to produce `payload`s.
 - `callContractWithToken(string destinationChain, string contractDestinationAddress, bytes payload, string symbol, uint256 amount)`: This is a combination of the above two functions, but the token has to arrive at the contract that is executing.
 ### `IAxelarExecutable`
 This interface is to be implemented for a contract to be able to receive remote contract calls.
-There are two functions that can be overriden, but depending on the use you may only chose to override one of them only.
+There are two functions that can be overriden, but depending on the use you may only choose to override one of them only.
-- `_execute(string memory sourceChain, string memory sourceAddress, bytes calldata payload)`: This will automatically be called when axelar relays all messages. `sourceChain` and `sourceAddress` can be used to validate who is making the contract call, and `payload` can be decoded with `abi.decode` to produce any data needed.
+- `_execute(string memory sourceChain, string memory sourceAddress, bytes calldata payload)`: This will automatically be called when Axelar relays all messages. `sourceChain` and `sourceAddress` can be used to validate who is making the contract call, and `payload` can be decoded with `abi.decode` to produce any data needed.
 - `_executeWithToken(string memory sourceChain, string memory sourceAddress, bytes calldata payload, string memory symbol, uinst256 amount)`: This is the same as above but it is guaranteed to have also received `amount` token specified by `symbol`.
 You can use _getTokenAddress(symbol) to obtain the address of the ERC20 token received.